For questions or clarification, please contact:

 The U.S. Endowment for Forestry and Communities (Endowment) seeks applications for the 2022 Enviva Forest Conservation Fund.
 This opportunity closes January 28, 2022 at 5:00 p.m.
 EDT.
 Proposals received after this time may not be considered.

 Proposals will be accepted for bottomland/wetland forest conservation projects in the following counties:

 Virginia: Brunswick, Chesapeake, Dinwiddie, Greensville, Isle of Wright, Lunenburg, Mecklenburg, Prince George, Southampton, Suffolk, Surrey, Sussex, Virginia Beach.

-North Carolina: Anson, Beaufort, Bertie, Bladen, Brunswick, Camden, Chowan, Columbus, Craven, Cumberland, Duplin, Edgecombe, Franklin, Gates, Granville, Greene, Halifax, Harnett, Hoke, Hertford, Johnson, Jones, Lee, Lenoir, Martin, Moore, Nash, New Hanover, Northampton, Onslow, Pasquotank, Pender, Pitt, Perquimans, Richmond, Robeson, Sampson, Scotland, Stanley, Tyrell, Vance, Wake, Warren, Washington, Wilson.
+North Carolina: Anson, Beaufort, Bertie, Bladen, Brunswick, Camden, Chowan, Columbus, Craven, Cumberland, Duplin, Edgecombe, Franklin, Gates, Granville, Greene, Halifax, Harnett, Hoke, Hertford, Johnston, Jones, Lee, Lenoir, Martin, Moore, Nash, New Hanover, Northampton, Onslow, Pasquotank, Pender, Pitt, Perquimans, Richmond, Robeson, Sampson, Scotland, Stanley, Tyrrell, Vance, Wake, Warren, Washington, Wayne, Wilson.

 The Endowment has identified four distinct forest ecosystems that are especially worthy of protection and that Enviva has agreed to conserve in collaboration with forest owners.
 These types are only suggestive of what the Fund seeks to conserve:

 A priority for the Enviva Forest Conservation Fund is to accelerate implementation of existing conservation plans that have been developed collaboratively by local partners.
 Applicants should provide at least two letters from relevant partners demonstrating their awareness of and support for your project.
 Project partners should be explicit in describing how the applicant’s proposed project integrates with and preferably leverages existing conservation plans.
 Such groups might include state Departments of Natural Resources and Forestry, state or regional offices of federal natural resource agencies, and non-governmental conservation groups with a significant presence in Virginia and North Carolina.

 Matching Fund Requirements